 The INCI is Calophyllum Inophyllum.
-INCI stands for International Nomenclature of Cosmetic Ingredients whereby ingredients used in cosmetics are identified and categorised.
+INCI stands for International Nomenclature of Cosmetic Ingredients, whereby ingredients used in cosmetics are identified and categorized.
 The CosIng database is the skincare ingredients checker that helps you to identify what you are using.
 It lists the formal uses of Tamanu Oil as antimicrobial, antioxidant, hair conditioning, oral care, skin conditioning, UV absorber.
 It is all of those — and so much more!

 Tamanu Oil For Skin

-There has been good research showing that Tamanu Oil is effective for treating infected wounds.
+- There has been good research showing that Tamanu Oil is effective for treating infected wounds.
 It was effective against Gram+ and Gram- bacteria and also promoted the wound healing quicker.
 It also helps to cleanse away the metabolic debris after injury or illness.

-Using Tamanu Oil for scars caused by acne is effective as it promotes the growth of newer skin.
+- Using Tamanu Oil for scars caused by acne is effective as it promotes the growth of newer skin.
 It also prevents further acne breakouts due to its antibacterial qualities.

-It locks moisture into the skin and provides a good barrier to exterior aggressors.
+- It locks moisture into the skin and provides a good barrier to exterior aggressors.
 This is very beneficial for treating eczema and psoriasis.
-As it can be used neat on the skin it is a simple job to apply Tamanu Oil for psoriasis and eczema.
+As it can be used neat on the skin, it is a simple job to apply Tamanu Oil for psoriasis and eczema.

-The skin will be moisturized and the delta-tocotrienol content (a potent form of Vitamin E) is very anti-inflammatory.
-It’s antioxidant qualities make it very beneficial for reducing the appearance of wrinkles, combats dry skin and it leaves the skin feeling smoother and softer.
+- The skin will be moisturized and the delta-tocotrienol content (a potent form of Vitamin E) is very anti-inflammatory.
+Its antioxidant qualities make it very beneficial for reducing the appearance of wrinkles, combats dry skin, and it leaves the skin feeling smoother and softer.
 It’s excellent to use in a balm for after shaving and to treat razor burn.

-For anywhere on the body, it is an excellent oil to use for stretch marks.
+- For anywhere on the body, it is an excellent oil to use for stretch marks.
 This is a great free recipe for stretch marks that uses Tamanu Oil.
-It has a stimulating property that can help reduce the discolouration of old scar tissue and can even help to diminish the appearance of old keloid scars.
+It has a stimulating property that can help reduce the discoloration of old scar tissue and can even help to diminish the appearance of old keloid scars.

-It can diminish age spots on the back of the hands when used in a hand cream and in facial blends.
+- It can diminish age spots on the back of the hands when used in a hand cream and in facial blends.
 You can use Tamanu Oil for rosacea, especially when blended with Rosehip Seed Oil.

 Tamanu Oil For Hair

-To get longer and stronger hair growth with fewer breakages, use Tamanu Oil in hair packs or in a hair conditioner.
+- To get longer and stronger hair growth with fewer breakages, use Tamanu Oil in hair packs or in a hair conditioner.
 It’s best to use a cationic emulsifier for this like BTMS 25 so that it bonds well with the hair shaft.

-It’s not a new oil and centuries of continuous use have shown it to be very effective and incredibly useful to entire communities.
+It’s not a new oil, and centuries of continuous use have shown it to be very effective and incredibly useful to entire communities.
 Even people who have no pain issues, no skin complaints and don’t care how many wrinkles they have, still use Tamanu Oil as a form of fuel to run vehicles and farm equipment!